National Capitol DX Association's

 made up of the national radio societies from countries around the

-bureaus to enable hams to exchange QSL cards with their colleagues in
+of QSL bureaus to enable hams to exchange QSL cards with their

-other countries without having to mail the individual cards directly.
+colleagues in other countries without having to mail the individual

-expensive and difficult to obtain for hams in countries outside the
+Chicago, which was expensive and difficult to obtain for hams in

-contests the exchange of QSL information was impractical anyway.
+error, and during contests the exchange of QSL information was

 Cards incoming from DX stations through the bureau system